cloudlinux/libcare/docs/libcare.rst

 Resolving symbols
 ^^^^^^^^^^^^^^^^^

-Since relocations are made against symbols we had first to resolve symbols.
+Since relocations are made against symbols we have first to resolve symbols.
 This is done by the function ``kpatch_resolve`` present in the ``kpatch_elf.c`` file.

-First, we resolve sections' address first.
+We resolve sections addresses first.
 We know the address of the region we allocated for the ``kpatch``, so we can calculate the ``kpatch``'s sections addresses.
 Other sections' addresses are resolved from the original object file we are about to patch.